yafet-dev/FreeRadius_UI/README.md

-A simple tool to manage FreeRADIUS configuration files via a web interface. ⚠️ Not secure for production or public use.
+⚠️ Not secure for production or public use.
 For local setups only.

 # FreeRADIUS UI